ytatus94/Online_courses_Codecademy/SQL/SQL_exercise_03.md

 FROM Employee;
 ```

 * Find employees who are older than 40 and have salary more than 20,000.
-The query result should display 'EmpName', 'Age', and 'Salary' columns.
+The query result should display '**EmpName**', '**Age**', and '**Salary**' columns.
 Sort the results in descending order by Age and then in ascending order by Salary.

 ```SQL
 SELECT EmpName, Age, Salary